What effect do your neighbors’ homes have on your property values — and what can you do about it?

 The question every homeowner wants to know is exactly: what home improvements will increase will impact property values?

-“It depends”, says Emily Green, a realtor at Sandy Green Realty and the 2014 president of the Minneapolis Area Association of Realtors.
+“It depends”, says Emily Green, a realtor at Sandy Green Realty and past-president of the Minneapolis Area Association of Realtors.

 When thinking about home improvements, repairs and how to increase property values, here’s what to keep in mind: